 Fours’ deepest fear is that they don’t matter or have no personal impact on the world.
-They will often work to be very unique from everyone else in order to distinguish themselves.
+They often feel severely misunderstood or unrelatable.
+Fours tend to work to be unique in order to distinguish themselves from others.

 Creatives tend to defend themselves by unintentionally adapting characteristics from friends, in order to appear more genuine.

-In summary, Enneagram 4 personality types tend to...
+In summary, Enneagram Type 4 personalities tend to...

 Every personality archetype has strengths and blind spots, and these are often amplified in professional settings where we often encounter a diverse group of people with vastly different backgrounds and value systems.